 Seva will include participation in the foot washing program at the Salvation Army and/or garbage pickup around town (Common Ground Litter Pickup Program).

-Community service is a part of selfless karma yoga and exemplifies all beings being and connected to each other and to the land.
+Community service is a part of selfless karma yoga and exemplifies the connection between all beings.

 - 200-hours of teaching and collaborative learning